msupply-foundation/conforma-docs/content/docs/TutorialInternal/reviewingapps.md

 #### Final decision
 19. Once all screening and evaluation stages have been completed, a final decision is required.
 This is assigned and initiated in the same way as any other assessment.

-20. Once on the final decision stage, each section of reviews and recommendations can be viewed by selecting the dropdowns.
+20. Once on the final decision stage, each section of reviews and recommendations can be viewed by selecting the drop-downs.
 This gives the person making the final decision a consolidated overview of the application’s review and the recommendations by the evaluators.

  ![Final decision](/docs/about/demo/finaldecision2.png)